zizroc/villager/README.md

 small_village <- village$new("Test Model 1", initial_condition, test_model)
 ```

 The `simulator` class is responsible for running simulations.
 It encapsulates _all_ of the villages and controls the duration of the simulation.
-The simulator below runs for 13 years.
+The simulator below runs for 100 time steps: roughly 13 years.
 The simulator can be paired with any number of villages, in the case of the simulator below, there's only a single village.

 ```
-simulator <- simulation$new("-100-01-01", "-87-01-01", list(small_village))
+simulator <- simulation$new(100, list(small_village))
 simulator$run_model()
 ```